Who Regulates Estate Agents?

 The short answer is…sort of.
 Estate agents are required to abide by the Estate Agents Act 1979 (EEA).
 And the Consumer Protection from Unfair Trading Regulations 2008.
 They must also belong to an approved redress scheme under the Consumers, Estate Agents and Redress Act 2007.

 However, estate agents don’t need formal qualifications or a licence to work in the industry.
 That means anyone can set up an estate or letting agency without experience or training.
-Essentially, estate agents aren’t regulated the same way as many other professionals in industries.
+Essentially, estate agents aren’t regulated the same way as many other professionals in other industries.
 Where formal qualifications are needed to perform specific roles.

 Who regulates estate agents in other countries?